 Most dog owners are divided on whether they should feed bones to their dogs.
 If your dog is overly excited when they consume treats, as dogs often get, they might not even bother to chew.
 Dogs with healthy teeth can gnaw through most bones, but the size of certain bones could be a choking hazard.
 Also, splintered bones could rupture their intestinal lining.

 If you do give your dog a big bone to chew on, make sure that the meat is cooked, as it could contain bacteria.
-Feeding raw vegetables and fruits that are safe for dogs to consume is better and helps retain nutrients, but raw meat should be cooked to kill potential bacteria or parasites that might make your dog ill.
+Fresh fruits and vegetables are safe for dogs to consume, to retain nutrients better, but raw meat should be cooked to kill potential bacteria or parasites that might make your dog ill.

 Carrots